scivision/fortran-filesystem/README.md

 Platform independent (Linux, macOS, Windows), object-oriented Fortran filesystem path manipulation library.
 The C Runtime Library is used where native Fortran procedures do not exist.

-Currently tested with GCC Gfortran and Intel oneAPI compilers.
-Would be happy to support additional Fortran 2018 compilers as available for testing.
 Inspired by
 [Python pathlib](https://docs.python.org/3/library/pathlib.html)
 and
 [C++ filesystem](https://en.cppreference.com/w/cpp/filesystem).

+Currently tested with compilers:

+* GCC Gfortran &ge; 8.5
+* Intel oneAPI &ge; 2021

+Would be happy to support additional Fortran 2018 compilers as available for testing.

 Fortran "pathlib" module contains one Fortran type "path_t" that contains properties and methods.
 The "path_t" type uses getter and setter procedure to access the path as a string `character(:), allocatable`.